sebug/adc-stylebooks/README.md

 After all I'm going to be setting up the stuff declaratively, this stuff's expensive.

-## Create a Citrix Cloud Account
-You don't necessarily need one to play around with the ADC alone, but the whole goal is to have declarative infrastructure, so go create one.
+## Azure AD Set Up
+Set up an Azure AD Application

+Name: Test ADC

+Add a new client secret.
+You will need all this after the resources have been set up.

 ## Set up Azure resources
 Create a resource group ADCTestRG .